 take practical steps to prevent the excessive use of force by law enforcement officials by ensuring that they comply with the 1990 Basic Principles on the Use of Force and Firearms by Law Enforcement Officials.

 During its 2017 Universal Periodic Review (UPR) under the UN Human Rights Council, Benin claimed that the security forces had not used excessive force while policing recent demonstrations.
-It said that the Government would have applied sanctions in the event of police abuse.
+It said that the Government would have applied sanctions in the event of police abuses.

 During its 2017 UPR under the Human Rights Council, Benin claimed that the Constitutional Court frequently hands down guilty verdicts for acts of torture and cruel, inhuman or degrading treatment committed by police officers.